Please choose your language:

 What Lies Ahead

 Some AI experts see the EU AI Act not as a burden, but as an opportunity.
-By building trust in AI among cutomers and partners, the law could give Germany and Europe a competitive edge.
+By building trust in AI among customers and partners, the law could give Germany and Europe a competitive edge.
 Companies that comply signal that they take social responsibility seriously, boosting their reputations.
 Put simply, an ethical approach to AI is essential for driving sustainable innovation and preventing misuse.

 We’re still at the start of the AI journey.
 No one can say exactly where it will lead.
 That’s why the EU has built flexibility into the law.
 The Act is designed to evolve alongside the technology.